Welwyn Garden City railway station: Design

+The original station building was located on Howardsgate and was designed in the Neo-Georgian style by Louis de Soissons, who was the chief architect of the town.
+The station has four platforms, with two island platforms serving each direction: platforms one and two serve trains to London, and platforms three and four serve northbound and terminating trains.
+The two fast lines are not platformed.
+Each island platform is 600 ft in length with red-brick buildings and roof spans for some of their length.

+The station footbridge connects to a footpath via a walkway and stairs in one direction, and to the first floor of the Howard Centre in the other direction, where ticket machines are available.
+The station has direct access to the Howard Centre.
+The shopping centre also incorporates the station's ticket office on the first floor.
+There are four ticket machines: three standard touch screen machines and one card-only machine.
+There are also help-points located within the station.

 Between London Kings Cross and Huntingdon, the East Coast Main Line primarily has four tracks which are quadrupled by direction.
 This means that to terminate and reverse, a commuter train must cross the two fast lines.
 As part of the rationalisation and electrification of the East Coast Main Line in the 1970s, a flyover was constructed to the south of the station; this connects the Up Slow line to platform four.
 Both the Down Slow line in platform three and the line through platform four can be used bi-directionally, allowing trains to turn back to London.

-The station has four platforms, with two island platforms serving each direction: platforms one and two serve trains to London, and platforms three and four serve northbound and terminating trains.
-The two fast lines are not platformed.
-Platform 4 is specifically used for services to/from Moorgate, terminating trains for the carriage sidings and where trains from the carriage sidings form into passenger service.
+Sidings

-The Up Yard sidings can be accessed from the Up lines to the north and south of the station, and trains can use the flyover to access the northbound platforms by reversing in the Welwyn Reversing Line.
-The sidings consist of six unelectrified roads, currently used for the twice-weekly reversal of empty gypsum wagons returning from Hitchin to Peak Forest along with occasional Rail tamper units and departmental wagon storage.
+The Up Yard, comprising six sidings, can be accessed from the Up lines to the north and south of the station, and trains can use the flyover to access the northbound platforms by reversing in the Welwyn Reversing Line.
 The EMU sidings are situated north of the station and consist of nine electrified tracks.
 Eight-car trains can only use five of the sidings to prevent them blocking the neighbouring siding, and this was also the case for the when they were used on the Great Northern route.
 These sidings, like the flyover, were added by British Rail to coincide with the electrification and modernisation of the route.

-To the north of the station, the slow lines merge into the fast lines at Digswell Junction in order to traverse the two-track Digswell Viaduct; this is 62 chains (0.78 miles, 1.25 km) for the Down Slow line and 79 chains (0.99 miles, 1.59 km) for the Up Slow line.
-This section is a historic bottleneck that limits capacity on the southern East Coast Main Line and is the limiting factor for capacity on this section of the East Coast Main Line.